userstyles-world/userstyles.world/docs/privacy.md

 various actions on the Site that require an account.

-## Do we use any third party cookies?
+## Do we use any third-party cookies?

 No.